 December 17, 2021 | ASPCApro – They Did It: Hired a Social Worker for Their Animal Shelter

 In a recent interview with ASPCApro, Jill Henke, Director of Community Programming, and Katie Anderson, MSW, Community Support Manager, discuss how our organization is developing innovative ideas and programs to navigate human welfare issues, which aim to improve the quality of life for pets and people alike so pets stay in homes and out of the shelter.
-Click here to read the full article.
+Read the full article here.

 November 23, 2022 | KMOV4 – Home for the Howlidays Thanksgiving Slumber Pawty

 We are gearing up for Thanksgiving with the goal to clear our shelter before the holiday.
 This seasonal spin-off of our year-round Slumber Pawty Dog Program encourages families to foster over the holidays, which provides a much-needed break from the stress of the shelter in a home setting.
-Click here to watch the KMOV4 segment.
+Watch the full segment here.

 April 3, 2021 | KMOX – April’s Voice of Caring Partner